sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-13-The-Vacation-Home-Secret-Fractional-Ownership-Lets-You-Travel-More-for-Less.md

       "@type": "Answer",

       "text": "The primary benefit is avoiding the high, unpredictable costs of vacation homes.
 With whole ownership, you bear 100% of property taxes, insurance, utilities, and maintenance.
-With fractional ownership at Oceana, these expenses are divided among co-owners and covered by predictable annual dues, eliminating the financial stress and the hassle of owning a second home"
+With fractional ownership at Oceana, these expenses are divided among co-owners and covered by predictable annual dues, eliminating the financial stress and the hassle of owning a second home."

     }